ONSdigital/Statistical-Method-Specifications/MoR_methodological_spec.md

  for the target variable for the target period divided by the value held for the consecutive period
 * Construction imputation does not require growth ratios to be calculated

+If the user has chosen to include zeros when finding matched pairs (section 6.1.1), then the growth ratio for the affected respondents for both forwards and backwards imputation should default to equal 1.
+ Note that this does not mean the overall imputation links should be defaulted to 1; this only affects matched pairs with zero data values.

 A set of growth ratios will exist for each type of imputation and each target variable in a given imputation class.
 These sets